-As the icy winter (or mild when compared to Iceland) kicks in, so begins that time of the year where we all crave a nice hot bath.
+As the icy winter kicks in, so begins that time of the year where we all crave a nice hot bath.
 It's great to be able to have a nice soak after a hard day's work, isn't it?

-Bathrooms can become extremely slippery at times which is why people who struggle with their balance or mobility may avoid baths altogether.
+Bathrooms can become extremely slippery which is why people who struggle with their balance or mobility may completely avoid a bath.
 At Cavendish Health Care, we stock a range of mobility solutions that can help you enjoy a relaxing bath.

-Here are a few of our accessories that our customers say have made a difference to their bathing routine
+Here are a few bathing accessories that our customers find helpful:

-If it's getting in-and-out of the bath that stops you from having that evening soak, then a popular choice is the Drive Medical Bath Lift.
+If it's getting in-and-out of the bath that stops you from having that evening soak, then a popular choice is the Bellavita Bath Lift.
 The benefit of this bath lift is that it's made using high-quality, recyclable lightweight plastic.
-A total weight of just 9.3kg (including a lithium battery) means this bath lift is easy to take with you when staying away from home.
+A total weight of just 9.3kg (including a lithium battery) means that this bath lift is easy to take with you when staying away from home.

 There are many different grab rails and hand supports on the market.
-They are extreemly versatile and can be placed at strategic points throughout your bathroom or home.
+They are extremely versatile and can be placed at strategic points throughout your bathroom or home.

 Vertical Rails really prove useful when you want to pull yourself up to a standing position.
 Whatever you decide, a grab bar is an excellent safety aid to use in the bathroom.